 Hello students and parents, my name is Hope Gillaspy and I am the PE teacher at Kenwood Elementary.
 I started teaching in 2012 in Alliance, Ne.
 While in Alliance, I was the K-2 PE teacher, head high school volleyball coach and head high school girls' track and field coach.
 Before teaching and coaching, I worked as a Site Direction of Children's Programs at Foothills Park and Recreation in Lakewood, Colorado.
 I went to college at UNK and grew up in Western Nebraska.
 Almost all of my work experience since the age of 15 has been working with children in recreational and physical education programs.
 When I am not working, I am spending time with my family at our home in Northeast Kearney.
 I have been married since 2012 to my husband, Chris and we have two sons, Brody and Luke.
-My husband is a youth probation officer for the YRTC in Kearney, Brody is a 1st grade student at Northeast Elementary this year, and Luke is a rambunctious 4-year-old.
-We have a dog named Beya, a cat named Timber, and a puppy named Boomer.
+My husband is a youth probation officer for the YRTC in Kearney, Brody and Luke are students at Northeast Elementary.
+We have a dog named Sunne and cat named Timber.
 We are an extremely active family and, most of the time, can be found doing something outdoors.

 This is me and my son, Brody

 This is me and my son, Luke.

 I am truly passionate about teaching children and encouraging them to participate in physical activity and find something they love doing that will help them live a healthy lifestyle!
 I look forward to meeting every one of you and I hope we have the best year yet!